GrosSacASac/virstellung/readme.md

         currentSlideParam, // search param for the server to respond with wanted slide
         translate: undefined, // optional translation function
-        otherSearch: undefined, // optional search to be added back in the url })}
+        otherSearch: undefined, // optional search to be added back in the url
+        id: undefined, // id that will be used in the html,
+        // for the event handlers to know which slide should go next
+        // (there can be multiples slides on the same page)
+        //  only required if multiple slides are used })}
     <script type="module" src="./virstellung.js"></script>
 </body></html>`;